reekKiE/CompleteSuicideManual-En/English/chapter_2.md

 According to his own account, he lost consciousness in an instant (at the usual level), and his vision turns red and then black.
 The wonderful experiences that follow can be called "near-death experiences".
 It is said that many people who are on the verge of death have experienced them.

-## Case Study 5: Hanging at a height of 91 centimeters -- Tsuneo Mori, Chairman of the Central Committee of the New Party of the United Red Army[^long-title]
+## Case study 5: Hanging at a height of 91 centimeters -- Tsuneo Mori, Chairman of the Central Committee of the New Party of the United Red Army[^long-title]

 [^long-title]:
     Apologies for the ridiculously long title, but communists have a tendency to create very long titles, especially with their tendency to split groups into subgroups.